munificent/craftinginterpreters/book/garbage-collection.md

 Our GC can't find addresses in the C stack, but many can.
 Conservative garbage collectors look all through memory, including the native stack.
 The most well-known of this variety is the [Boehm–Demers–Weiser garbage collector][boehm], usually just called the "Boehm collector".
-(The best way to fame in CS is a last name that's alphabetically early so that it shows up first in sorted lists of names.)
+(The shortest path to fame in CS is a last name that's alphabetically early so that it shows up first in sorted lists of names.)

 [boehm]: https://en.wikipedia.org/wiki/Boehm_garbage_collector